Our story

 2. Q1 - Q3 2027

-Phase 2 - The Accra corridor.
+Phase 2 - Hosts.

 3. Q4 2027 →

-Phase 3 - CPO across Ghana.
+Phase 3 - The network across Ghana.

 In dialogue with Ghana's Energy Commission on EV Charging Infrastructure Regulations.